Tapish0305/Medical_Imaging/README.md

   # Project Title
   Identifying medical conditions in X-ray of various thoracic regions through mordern Machine Learning(Algorithim).
   # Dataset Overview
-  There are 3 dataset used in the project 1st dataset used is Vinbigdata-512-Image-Dataset 2nd one is VinBigData-YOLO-Labels-Dataset and 3rd one is yolov5-official-v31-dataset.
-The first dataset "Vinbigdata-512-Image-Dataset" contain the train and test directory.
-Both of the directory contain image.
-The second dataset "VinBigData-YOLO-Labels-Dataset" contain the train and test directory.
-Both of the directory contain labels.
-There are
+ This project utilizes three datasets for training and evaluation:

+Vinbigdata-512-Image-Dataset

+Contains train and test directories, each holding medical images.

+VinBigData-YOLO-Labels-Dataset

+Contains train and test directories, each holding corresponding YOLO-formatted labels.

+Covers 14 medical conditions detected in chest X-rays.

+YOLOv5-Official-v31-Dataset

-  14 medical conditions.
-The third dataset is official yolov5 dataset
+The official YOLOv5 dataset used for benchmarking and model improvements.